natestemen/natestemen/README.md

-### Hi, I'm `Nat(e|han|haniel)` 👋🏻, but mostly nate
+### it's nate

 I like to:
+ - 🧮 do mathy things
+ - 👩🏼‍💻 get computers to do things for me
  - 🎵 listen to music
  - 🛀🏻 this is supposed to be relaxing, I don't just like bathing
  - 🚵🏻‍♀️ ride my bike
- - 🧮 do mathy things
- - 👩🏼‍💻 get computers to do things for me

-I like thinking about education, privacy, and what to do with my life.
-Still working on all of those, but I'm trying.
+I like thinking about quantum things, education, privacy, and what to do with my life.
+Still working on all of those, but it's a process... right?

-I'm a PhD student at the University of Waterloo in the applied math department.
+Oh, I'm also PhD student at the University of Waterloo in the applied math department and I work part time as a software developer for [Overleaf](https://overleaf.com).

 my pronouns are he/they